magichome/hab-sc-one/README.md

 Definition: SCHab - _Shipping Container Habitat_

 ### Description
 This is an effort to design a self-contained habitat based on a standard 40' HC Shipping Container.
 It's more than just a drawing.
-I plan to research, document, and design each subsystem that goes into building such a habitat: electrical, plumbing, hvac, etc.
+I plan to research, document, and design each subsystem that goes into building such a habitat: electrical, plumbing, hvac, etc.  Then I plan to build one.

 ![Exterior View](images/schab-exterior-all.png)